particle-iot/spark-setup-android/README.md

 ## Installation

-Particle Android Device Setup library is available through as a [JCenter repository](https://bintray.com/particle/android/devicesetup/).
-JCenter is the default dependency repository for Android Studio.
-To install the Android Cloud SDK in your project, add the following to your app module gradle file:
+The Particle Android Device Setup library is available via [JCenter](https://bintray.com/particle/android/devicesetup/).
+To include it in your project, add this to the `dependencies` section of your app module's `build.gradle`:

-(WIP)finalize according to JCenter published name/URL of repo.
-Also - what do we do with versioning here?
-We don't want to update the documentation each time we update version, on the other hand we don't want to break users apps when something changes

 ```gradle
 dependencies {